What Are Market Bubbles? [And How to Identify Them]

 Humans tend to follow the crowd and emphasize recent experiences.

-Though if we follow common behavioral patterns when it comes to a consumer good, a rising price typically makes us less likely to purchase it, not more likely.
+If we follow common behavioral patterns when it comes to a consumer good, a rising price typically makes us less likely to purchase it, not more likely.
+Financial assets flip that logic on its head.

 Because the consensus is always priced in based on the capital flows that created those prices, inappropriate extrapolations of the past tend to occur.